thatalloguy/LomusEngine/README.md

 https://github.com/thatalloguy/LomusEngine/assets/51132972/bba1beca-c778-498d-bee9-71b820491ceb

 # How development is going:
-This is a passion project made by only 1 person so progress is slow 😭 When developing the key thing that I keep in mind: workflow.
-When programming new features I always think how it will interact with the rest of the codebase.
+Engine made by 1 person.
+This is a passion project <3
 __________________________________________________________
 All of the source code inside of Lomus belongs to me >:)